tkus0002/ECE4078_Lab_2022/Week08-09/README.md

 7. If the robot reaches the target fruits in the wrong order, you will receive zero score for that run

 8. We will check your code to see if you have implemented to appropriate algorithms for the levels you have attempted.
-For example, if you have somehow collected 1 or 2 fruits in Level 2 by luck, but have not implemeneted any path planning algorithms, you will still receive zero score for your attempts
+To gain credit for level 2 or 3, we must find evidence of path planning, or obstacle detection and avoidance (respectively) in your code.
+Successfully collecting fruit and/or avoiding collisions at these levels by luck will not grant you those marks by default

 9. The best run/attempt will be considered as your final score